ftong123/ALSSC/README.md

 # ALSSC
-**This is the code for our paper submitted to ISPRS Journal of Photogrammetry and Remote Sensing**
+**This is the code for our paper submitted to IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing**

 **Title of the paper:** Active Learning-based Spectral-Spatial Classification for Discriminating Tree Species in Hyperspectral Images